- September 30, 2017

 - Posted by: ipaytotal

-- Category: High Risk Merchant Accounts, International, Money Transfers
+- Categories: High Risk Merchant Accounts, International, Money Transfers

 Your business may be considered “high risk,” in which case, you will not be approved for a regular merchant account with a financial institution.
 High risk merchant accounts are offered for clients who may have one or more of the following characteristics: